-This article will help you understand the SSC Combined Graduate Level (CGL) exam in detail with reference to the exam pattern, questions and the topics covered.
-With the help of this SSC CGL Syllabus, candidates can make a strategy for the SSC CGL preparation in a systematic manner.
+The SSC CGL Syllabus and Exam Pattern for Combined Graduate Level examination are set by the Staff Selection Commission (SSC).
+With the help of SSC CGL Exam Pattern and Syllabus, candidates can make a strategy for the exam preparation in a systematic manner.

 SSC CGL Syllabus

-In this section, we discussed in detail the Tier-wise SSC CGL syllabus 2019.
-Candidates can also download the SSC CGL syllabus in PDF from the link at the start or bottom of the article for the consolidated syllabus.
+In this section, we discuss in detail the latest tier-wise SSC CGL syllabus.
+Candidates can also download the SSC CGL syllabus PDF from the link at the start or bottom of the article.

-The SSC CGL Syllabus – Tier 1 comprises four sections:
+The SSC CGL Syllabus – Tier I comprises four sections:

 - General Intelligence & reasoning